At Affection Section, guests can interact with a variety of domesticated animals at the Animal Kingdom’s petting zoo.

 - Guests must take the Wildlife Express Train from the Animal Kingdom’s Africa section to experience Affection Section.
 You will not randomly encounter Affection Section while walking around the park.

 - A petting zoo called “Grandma Duck’s Farm” was located at the Magic Kingdom between June 18, 1988 and March 11, 1996.
 Grandma Duck’s Farm was originally located in the Magic Kingdom’s new “Mickey’s Birthdayland” section, named to celebrate Mickey Mouse’s 60th birthday, and was retained when that area changed its name to “Mickey’s Starland” in 1990.

-- Grandma Duck’s Farm, save for the petting zoo’s barn structure, closed for “The Barnstormer at Goofy’s Wiseacre Farm” roller coaster when Mickey’s Starland was renovated into “Mickey’s Toontown Fair” in 1996.
-In 2011, Mickey’s Toontown Fair closed, and its area was annexed into the Fantasyland expansion.
+- Grandma Duck’s Farm, save for the petting zoo’s barn structure, closed for “The Barnstormer at Goofy’s Wiseacre Farm” roller coaster which incorporated into the new “Mickey’s Toontown Fair” in 1996.
+In 2011, Mickey’s Toontown Fair closed, and its area annexed into the Fantasyland expansion.
 The Barnstormer was then rethemed and renamed The Barnstormer Starring the Great Goofini.

-- From the Animal Kingdom’s opening day, April 22, 1998, until 2001, Affection Section was located in the park’s “Conservation Station” sub-area.
-The section was renamed “Rafiki’s Planet Watch” in 2001 after the baboon shaman from The Lion King (1994) with the “Conservation Station” moniker restricted to the area’s main educational and entertainment building.
+- From the Animal Kingdom’s opening day, April 22, 1998, until 2001, the area that the Affection Section resides in was called the “Conservation Station”.
+In 2001 the area received the name “Rafiki’s Planet Watch” after the baboon shaman from The Lion King (1994) with the “Conservation Station” moniker restricted to the area’s main educational and entertainment building.

 - Affection Section is a great attraction for families with young children.